MrSwitch/hello.js/README.md

 Download: [HelloJS](dist/hello.all.js) | [HelloJS (minified)](dist/hello.all.min.js)

-Compiled source, which combines all the modules can be obtained from [Github](https://github.com/MrSwitch/hello.js/tree/master/dist), and source files can be found in [Source](https://github.com/MrSwitch/hello.js/tree/master/src).
+Compiled source, which combines all the modules, can be obtained from [Github](https://github.com/MrSwitch/hello.js/tree/master/dist), and source files can be found in [Source](https://github.com/MrSwitch/hello.js/tree/master/src).

 ### Bower Package